Don’t Music Alone

 The opposite of shy is gregarious, someone who is comfortable in social situations, enjoying conversations and getting a charge out of social interactions and large groups of people.

-Introversion is a Preference, Not a Rule
+But It’s Only a Preference, Not a Life Rule

 Everyone does both, internal and external processing, even though many people find one more effective for them than the other.

-I’m an introvert I’d rather think things through, but I still learn if I talk about it.
+I’m an introvert.
+I’d rather think things through, but I still learn if I talk about it.
 Generally I’m shy.
 People that I know and that I’m comfortable with are surprised when I tell them I’m usually shy.

 Just because I tend to be one or the other, doesn’t mean I’m stuck there or can only do it that way.